 Freshmen are not required to apply for a specific major.
 If you know what major you would like, definitely put that on your application.
 If not, applying as “undecided” will not hurt your chances of admission.

 Transfer applicants are required to select a major.

-This is a very busy time of year for us and we receive hundreds of pieces of mail every day.
+This is a very busy time of year for us and we receive hundreds of pieces of mail and uploaded application materials every day.
 It takes time to open the mail, scan it into our computers and attach your transcript to your application.
 Don’t be alarmed if you learn that your transcript is not in your application yet, even though you know it’s been sent.
 It’s probably in our office being processed.

 We will use your best test scores, whether it’s an SAT (Math and Critical Reading) or an ACT.
 It’s in your best interest to send us all of the scores from tests you’ve taken, so we can make sure we’ve got your best ones.